The Chern character of the Verlinde bundle over the moduli space of stable curves: The divisor subring

 If a vector bundle $V$ on a nonsingular algebraic variety $X$ admits a flat connection with logarithmic singularities along divisors with simple normal crossings, then by a theorem of Esnault and Verdier~\cite{EsnVie}, the Chern character of $V$ lies in the subring of $H^\star(X)$ generated by the divisors $D_i$.
 Fakhruddin \cite{F} applies the result to express the Chern character of the Verlinde bundle in genus~0 in terms of the residues of the Hitchin connection.
 Furthermore, Fakhruddin claims the result of Esnault-Verdier implies that the Chern character of the Verlinde bundle lies in the subring of $H^\star(\overline{\cM}_{g,n},\mathbb{Q})$ generated by divisors for {\em all} $g$ and $n$ (see Question~7.3 of \cite{F} and the preceding paragraph).

 We will explain that as a consequence of Theorem \ref{Thm:main} the Chern character of the Verlinde bundle does {\em not} lie in the subring of $H^\star(\overline{\cM}_{g,n})$ generated by divisors.
-There is no surprise here: since certain boundary divisors of $\oM_{g,n}$ (for instance, the divisor $\delta_0$ of stable curves with a non-separating node) have self-intersections, the conditions of the Esnault-Verdier theorem are {\em not} satisfied (and the implication of \cite{F} is incorrect).
+There is no surprise here: since certain boundary divisors of $\oM_{g,n}$ (for instance, the divisor $\delta_0$ of stable curves with a non-separating node) have self-intersections, the conditions of the Esnault-Verdier theorem are {\em not} satisfied (and the implication in the paragraph before Question~7.3 in \cite{F} is incorrect).

 We prove first a positive result.
 Let $\cM_{g,n}^{\rt} \subset \overline{\cM}_{g,n}$ be the moduli space of curves with rational tails, that is curves with a genus~$g$ irreducible component.
 We show:

 \begin{proposition} The restriction of $\ch (\mathbb{E}_{g,n}(\mu_1, \dots, \mu_n))$ to $\cM_{g,n}^{\rt}$ lies in the subring of $H^\star(\cM_{g,n}^{\rt})$ generated by divisors. \end{proposition}